Home

 What is hormonal acne?

-We know acne is common in teenagers, but this also explains why acne is common for people using other hormone therapies, those taking prescribed steroids, people going through menopause, pregnant women and women with polycystic ovary syndrome.
+We know acne is common in teenagers, but this also explains why acne is common for people using other hormone therapies, those taking steroids, people going through menopause, pregnant women and women with polycystic ovary syndrome (PCOS).

-All of these result in significant hormonal fluctuations that will lead to sebaceous gland secretion, leading to clogged pores, leading to acne.
+All of these result in significant hormonal fluctuations that will lead to oil secretion by the sebaceous glands, leading to clogged pores, leading to acne.

 It's important to remember that acne doesn't necessarily mean there's something wrong with your hormones.
 Everyone will experience hormonal imbalances in their lives, and acne is a common side effect.